 “A sower went out to sow.
 And as he sowed, some seeds fell along the path, and the birds came and devoured them… When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
 This is what was sown along the path” (Matthew 13:3b-4,19).

-“You do realize Mom—everyone I go to school with thinks that you must be an absolute idiot to be a Christian,” my son told me.
-He stands alone as he decides whether what his dad and I have poured into him is true.
+“You do realize Mom—everyone I go to school with thinks you must be an absolute idiot to be a Christian,” my son told me.
+He stands alone as he decides whether what his dad and I have taught him is true.
 It is hard not to take his doubts personally.
 Simply because we believe the gospel is a truth worth basing your life upon, isn’t enough for him anymore.
-Most of his peers have already decided the Bible isn’t true, and there have been some teachers thrown into the mix who present convincing arguments as well.
+Most of his peers have already decided the Bible isn’t true.
+And there have been some teachers thrown into the mix who present convincing arguments as well.

 2. GROWING ROOTS